Benjamin Moore Dark Harbor is a dark, enticing bluish-green paint color that exhibits a rich and stark feel in a room.

 It’s neither too warm nor too cool to define a particular saturation in the room.
 Rather, it’s a perfect blend that makes your room feel a bit formal and energetic.

-Well, if you have an abnormally larger-sized room, you can use this color on the walls to add depth and create an illusion for the walls to bring them closer.
+Well, if you have an abnormally large room, you can use this color on the walls to add depth and create an illusion to bring the walls closer.

 Don’t worry – you can even use this paint in smaller spaces (but only as accents on the walls, furniture pieces, or accessories).